 You work hard to keep your business thriving and your home warm and welcoming.
 Let Alarming Ideas do the heavy lifting when it comes to keeping both your business and your home safe.
-Conveniently located in Norwich, CT, Alarming Ideas has been helping customers throughout Connecticut and Rhode Island fulfill all of their commercial and residential security needs.
+Conveniently located in North Stonington, CT, Alarming Ideas has been helping customers throughout Connecticut and Rhode Island fulfill all of their commercial and residential security needs.

 False alarms are aggravating, and may even result in a fine from local law enforcement, so it’s important to know why they happen and how to prevent them.
 The vast majority of false alarms stem from user error, whether it’s a child playing with the system or a guest, such as a house sitter or babysitter, being unfamiliar with your system.
 The simplest way to prevent this type of false alarm is to give clear instructions to anyone who may need to access your security system.
 Additionally, be sure to supervise children while they’re playing and reinforce the fact that alarms are not toys.